A Node on the Constellation: The Role of Feminist Makerspaces in Building and Sustaining Alternative Cultures of Technology Production: Related Work

 Feminist tech spaces also challenge dominant narratives of techno-heroism, individualistic, novelty-driven innovation, by emphasizing relational, community-sustaining practices~\cite{balsamo2020designing}.
 Fox et al.~\cite{fox2015hacking} frame feminism as a lens to interrogate the widespread pressure to adopt new technologies for their own sake.
-They document feminist makerspaces that, at times, intentionally restrict digital tools to resist this logic and revalue nondigital craft work.
+They document how the activities supported by feminist makerspaces resist this logic and revalue nondigital craft work.
 As Rogers~\cite{rogersmaking} notes, these spaces reveal a long history of marginalized communities as everyday innovators and survivalist hackers.
 Making in this context can include knitting circles as a radical craft, protest banner design, or circuit boards soldered from recycled materials.
 Here, innovation is redefined as sustaining life, not scaling products.

 Toombs et al.~\cite{toombs2015proper} extend this view by examining the often invisible maintenance work that sustains hackerspaces.
 They highlight how acts of care, both explicit and implicit, are essential to the longevity of these communities.
 Yet, such relational labor is rarely centered in research on technology production. \change{We build on this work by offering a detailed account of how maintenance and care are fundamental to the resilience of feminist makerspaces.
 Importantly, focusing on the needs of marginalized communities is not only a matter of justice; it is a strategy for organizational resilience.
 Feminist makerspaces distribute responsibility across diverse constituencies, cultivating cooperative structures that do not depend on singular forms of support.
 The present study extends existing scholarship by providing empirical and autoethnographic insights into how feminist makerspaces support the cohesion of social constellations and how they sustain alternative cultures of technology production through care, community, and collective imagination.}